amazon-science/redset/README.md

 ran on a selected sample of instances in the Amazon Redshift fleet.
 We provide query metadata for 200 provisioned and serverless instances each.

+<mark style="background-color: lightyellow">As stated in the [paper](https://assets.amazon.science/24/3b/04b31ef64c83acf98fe3fdca9107/why-tpc-is-not-enough-an-analysis-of-the-amazon-redshift-fleet.pdf), Redset is not intended to be representative of Redshift as a whole.
+Instead, Redset provides biased sample data to support the development of new benchmarks for these specific workloads.
+For fleet analysis and sampling methodology please take a look at the paper.</mark>

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.